Zidanela/examples/BUILD.md

 ## Setting up Go

 Many Istio components are written in the Go programming language.
-To build, you'll need a Go development environment.
-If you haven't set up a Go development environment, please follow [these instructions](https://golang.org/doc/install) to install the Go tools.
+So to build it, you will need a Go development environment.
+Please follow [these instructions](https://golang.org/doc/install) to install the Go tools.

-Istio currently builds with Go 1.14
+Istio currently built with Go 1.14

 ## Setting up Docker

 Istio has a docker build system for creating and publishing Docker images.
-To use docker to build you will need:
+To use docker, you will need:

-- **Docker tools**: To download and install Docker follow [these instructions](https://docs.docker.com/install/).
+- **Docker tools**: Download and install Docker by following [these instructions](https://docs.docker.com/install/).

-- **Docker hub ID**: If you do not yet have a docker ID account you can follow [these steps](https://docs.docker.com/docker-id/) to create one.
+- **Docker hub ID**: If you do not yet have a docker ID account, you can follow [these steps](https://docs.docker.com/docker-id/) to create one.
 This ID will be used in a later step when setting up the environment variables.

 - **Docker credential storage**: Istio has moved to a build system which [builds inside a container](https://docs.google.com/document/d/1vBEt4RyHu2Ywqx6CQk8pHm6wrJCIi4UNLw3xrJdHFtA).
 Credential transfer into the container is a work in progress.
 Credential transfer works well on Linux.